skip to content

 Research Centre on Graphene, Layered Crystals and Hybrid Nanomaterials

-Our Photonics and Optoelectronics lab is made up four bays, broken up by specialised field.
-These bays are separated with metal safety curtains to prevent any light contamination, and each have two floating, vibration resistant tables from Thorlabs.
+Our Photonics and Optoelectronics lab is made up of four bays, broken up by specialised fields.
+These bays are separated with metal safety curtains to prevent any light contamination, and each has two floating, vibration-resistant tables from Thorlabs.

-For training on any of the equipment, please contact the Principal User or their deputy for the listed equipment.
+For training on any of the equipment, please contact the Lab Leader, Dr Jing He or their deputy, Ms Yijia Zheng, for the listed equipment.

 Bay 1